 - Results for specimens received at the VDL before 11:00 a.m. will be available the next business day by 2 p.m.
 Results for specimens received after 11:00 a.m. will be available in two business days.

-- Positive rabies reports are telephoned immediately to the veterinarian, healthcare provider, or other submitter listed on the Rabies Specimen Submission Form, followed by a written, mailed, confirmation.
+- Positive rabies reports are telephoned immediately to the veterinarian, healthcare provider, or other submitter listed on the Rabies Specimen Submission Form.

 - Positive test results are reported to the Minnesota Board of Animal Health (BAH) and the Minnesota Department of Health (MDH).

 - Situations involving laboratory-confirmed rabies positive animals are investigated, evaluated, and managed by MDH epidemiologists and BAH veterinarians.

 - Negative rabies reports are mailed or faxed to the submitter within 1 business day of completion of the test.